equivalent/scrapbook2/archive/mini-blogs/2017-07-11-web-neutrality-based-on-ip-location.md

-# Web neutrality based on USA IP location
+# Web neutrality modal displayable only to USA IP addresses

 As you all may have heard USA ISP giants Comcast & Verizon want to end net neutrality and gain full control.
 This may end up in future that any websites will